-I hunt so that I can learn more about nature and by default more about myself.
-American’s are so detached from not only their food sources, but nature itself.
-There is so much she can teach us if only we get out, explore, and listen.
+We learn so much about nature when we’re out in it.
+And when we learn more about nature, by default we learn more about ourselves.
+Society isn’t just detached from its food sources, but nature itself.
+There is so much she can teach us if only we get out, explore and listen.

 The “Hunting is a leisure activity” Argument

 The other day, I was having a heated debate about hunting rights.
 A comment was made that they didn’t think it was necessary or important to give people rights to a “leisure activity.”
 Let me tell ya, hunting is not a leisure activity.

 For the sake of this argument, I am not talking about trophy hunters.
 While there are trophy hunters that hunt here in the United States, they don’t make up a large percentage of the total hunting population.
 I am talking about people like me who hunt for food, for survival, not for sport.

 So, hunting as a leisure activity… nope.
 Not going to agree with that.
 It’s not a leisure activity.
 Hunting is hard.
 You’re out in the elements, sometimes for hours (even days on backcountry hunts), waiting on a good shot.
 You hunt in rain, snow, hot, cold, you name it.
 You hike, you wait, you aim, you shoot, you follow blood trails, you harvest.